cha1ima/hackbio-cancer-internship/Supervised Learning.md

 3- Support Vector Machines (SVM)

-Separates the data points into different classes based on the best decision boundary or hyperlane to facilitate the distinction between classes.
+Separates the data points into different classes based on the best decision boundary or hyperlane to facilitate the distinction between classes(Caruana & Niculescu-Mizil, 2006).

 4- Random forest (RF)